dev-andi/SimpleTextEditor-/README.md

 # SimpleTextEditor-
-Basically a RTE ,  using DraftJs and its plugins Download the files , then just do "npm start" in the parent folder directory.
+Basically a RTE ,  using DraftJs and its plugins.
+Download the files , then just do "npm start" in the parent folder directory.